maitraysuthar/rest-api-nodejs-mongodb/README.md

 ## Features

 -   Basic Authentication (Register/Login with hashed password)
+-   Account confirmation with 4 (Changeable) digit OTP.
+-   Email helper ready just import and use.
 -   JWT Tokens, make requests with a token after login with `Authorization` header with value `Bearer yourToken` where `yourToken` will be returned in Login response.
 -   Pre-defined response structures with proper status codes.
 -   Included CORS.